trumank/scratch-api/README.md

 ## See Also

 This scratch-api module is setup to be easily added too and extended.
-If you need too make certain requests not present it should be easy to add them.
+If you need to make certain requests that are not present it should be easy to add them.
 The [Scratch Wiki](http://wiki.scratch.mit.edu/wiki/Scratch_API_(2.0)) has some pretty extensive documentation.

 If you are feeling Pythonic today, check out Dylan Beswick's very similar [module for Python](https://github.com/Dylan5797/scratchapi).